MorisR/moris-rafoul-26-07-2020-frontend/README.md

 ## Important Notes
 - this project was made in 7 days alongside the backend project [(link to the backend project)](https://github.com/MorisR/moris-rafoul-26-07-2020-backend)
 - this is my first time ever using "material ui", I had to learn it on the spot in 1~2 days
+- the code is not as clean or user friendly as I would've wanted it to be, I’m still trying to figure out the best strategy for it.

 ### Installation